 The tips you’ve just read depend on your customers, products, services, market and many other parameters.
 After all, it’s up to you how you implement them.

 The bottom line is that you have to test, try and make your own experiences with Google Ads if that’s what you want.
-If you’re looking for professional help, though, check out Adzooma.
+If you’re looking for professional help, though, check out .

 What do you think of our Google Ads tips?
 Do you have your own best practices?
-Please let us know in the comments.
+Please let us know in the comments, and check out our list of the best social media analytics tools, too.
 Thank you for reading.